 You can also enjoy additional benefits such as priority boarding, extra legroom, and complimentary drinks and snacks.

 With all these features and perks, British Airways Premium Economy is the perfect way to enjoy air travel without breaking the bank.

 P.S.
 Don’t forget to sign up to their Avios program so you can earn points and rewards on every flight, as well as access to exclusive deals and discounts.
 You can also earn Avios points on things like home loans, insurance, air travel with flight partners etc.

-Would you pay extra to travel it?
+Would you pay extra to travel British Airways Premium Economy?
 Let us know in the comments below: